Amanda Levens

 Amanda Kay Levens (born January 24, 1979) is an American women's college basketball coach.
-She is currently the head coach at the University of Nevada.
+She was the head coach at the University of Nevada.
 Previously, she was hired as head coach at Southern Illinois University Edwardsville (SIUE) in 2008, when the school began a five-year transition to the NCAA's Division I. From 2012 to 2017, she was associate head coach at Arizona State before being hired at Nevada as head coach.

 Early life and education

 Born in Belvidere, Illinois, Levens graduated from Belvidere High School in 1997.
 At Belvidere High, she was a three-time All State and Amateur Athletic Union All-American honoree in basketball.

 In the fall of 1997, Levens enrolled at Old Dominion University and began playing at point guard for the Old Dominion Monarchs.
 In her first season in 1997–98, Levens played in 29 games and averaged 3.1 points as Old Dominion made a run to the Sweet 16 round of the 1998 NCAA tournament.
 Then in 1998–99, Levens started 23 of 32 games, averaging 21.0 minutes and 6.7 points.
 Old Dominion made a second straight Sweet 16 appearance in the 1999 NCAA Tournament.

 After two seasons at Old Dominion, Levens transferred to Arizona State University, where she was a star member of the Sun Devils.
 At Arizona State, she broke the school's season records for most three-point shots made, with 60 in 2001 and free throws, with 167 in 2002.
 In her Arizona State career, Levens scored 1,020 points, an average of 15.9 points per game; dished out 240 assists, a 3.8 per game average; and recovered 218 rebounds for 3.4 per game.
 In both seasons at ASU, she was a member of the All Pac-10 First Team, and she received an honorable mention on the 2002 Associated Press All-America Team.
 After graduating from Arizona State with a bachelor's degree in history, Levens signed a free agent contract with the Charlotte Sting of the Women's National Basketball Association, but she was released before the regular season began.

 In 2007 she earned her master's degree in educational leadership from Nevada.